Idoarizs/Idoarizs/README.md

 - **Tailwind CSS:** 🏗️ Tailwind is a utility-first CSS framework that provides numerous classes to apply styles directly in the HTML.
 It accelerates development while maintaining design flexibility, encouraging minimalism and consistent styling across the application.

-- **React:** ⚛️ React is used for building user interfaces, especially for single-page applications.
+- **ReactJS:** ⚛️ React is used for building user interfaces, especially for single-page applications.
 It promotes component-based design, enabling reusable UI elements that enhance maintainability and interactivity, key elements of a seamless user experience.

-- **Next.js:** 🚀 A React-based framework that supports server-side rendering and static site generation.
+- **NextJS:** 🚀 A React-based framework that supports server-side rendering and static site generation.
 It is great for improving page loading speed, SEO optimization, and ensuring fast navigation, all crucial for enhancing UX.

 ## **Mobile App Development** 📱
 <p align="left">